EMT5320/log_secure_qwen/README.md

 python main.py --train
 ```

 This will train the model using the sample logs in the `sample_logs` directory.
+The trained model will be saved in the `models/` directory.

 ### CLI Interface